Lumi-supercomputer/lumi-self-learning/content/14a-software-and-modules.md

 The modules you see listed are both _installed_ and currently _loaded_ to use.
 This is the default environment when you open a new session on LUMI, before you do or load anything else.
 (It contains e.g. some initial/default settings for libraries, compiling environment, etc.)

-Basically next step would be to load a version of the available software stacks.
-But it depends completely on what we want to do on LUMI, which software stack we would like to use.
+Next step after login would usually be loading one version of the available software stacks.
+Which one, depends on what we would like to do on LUMI.

-...

-**The following is a DRAFT.
-(Still trying to figure out what would be the simplest way to present how to work with modules/software on LUMI. - Hd / 3rd May.)**

-Basically first after login we would load a software stacks (e.g. LUMI/23.09).
+One example workflow would be that first after login we would load a LUMI software stacks (e.g. LUMI/23.09).
 Then we would load a suitable partition for our use case (e.g. partition/C for LUMI-C compute nodes).
 Then we would load our software.
-If the software is not yet installed e.g. by one of your group members to your `/project/project_46XXXXXXX/` location, we install the software first.
+If the software is not yet installed by you or by one of your group members to your `/project/project_46XXXXXXX/` location, we install the software first.

-A module load example tree?
+(A some sort of module load example tree here?)

 ```